tactictalisman/bootstrap-4-github-pages/_posts/friday-update/2020-04-31-april-magic.md

 For these Friday updates I was thinking about covering one topic more specifically.
 Instead of brushing through bullets points of all the things I have been working on throughout the week.

-I still want to leave my Friday update open ended so I can cover whatever topic has been of interest to me the week before.
-I don't want to set a schedule like fourth Friday of the month let's discuss magic.
+I still want to leave my Friday updates open ended so I can cover whatever topic is of interest to that week.
+I don't want to set a schedule.
+For example fourth Friday of the month is magic week or something like that.
 Assigning a topic to the week ruins the fluid concept I am going for.

 With all that being said I think I will try and limit these ramblings to a couple topics.

 ##### April Magic
-In the middle of March I was watching Khans [Fetch Lands](https://scryfall.com/search?q=is%3Afetchland) close as I had some birthday cash I wanted to spend.
+In the middle of March I was watching Khans [Fetch Lands](https://scryfall.com/search?q=is%3Afetchland) pretty close as I had some birthday cash I wanted to spend.
 As the world was shutting down fetch lands dropped lower and lower.
-I was waiting for the slight uptick to see if we had reached the bottom of the drip and on April 1st they came back up a little and stopped dropping.
-So I pulled the trigger and picked up what I planned to get.
+I was waiting for the slight uptick to see if we had reached the bottom of the drop and on April 1st the price came back up a little.
+So I pulled the trigger and picked up what I had planned to get.

 The month went on and prices started to increase.
 Not just on fetches but all sorts of commander staples, older cards.
 Different buyouts where happening right and left at first I thought it was just constrained supply.
 Cardkingdom was dripping out cards and tcgplayer direct was turned off.